SettleMint

 Rendering diagram...

-The loan-side feature owns trigger validation and conversion calculation.
-The target-side feature owns the authorised-converter allowlist, duplicate conversion-ID check, and issuance record.
+The loan-side feature owns trigger validation and the target-amount calculation.
+The target-side Conversion Minter owns the authorised-converter allowlist, the duplicate conversion-ID check, and the issuance record.
+Begin an audit from these two features.

 Feature pair